I am the light of the world.

-Purpose: "A beginning step in accepting your real function on earth" (3:2).
-This lesson is a continuation of what began in Lesson 37 ("My holiness blesses the world"), which contained "the first glimmerings of your true function in the world, or why you are here" (W-pI.37.1:1).
+Purpose: “A beginning step in accepting your real function on earth” (3:2).
+This lesson is a continuation of what began in Lesson 37 (“My holiness blesses the world”), which contained “the first glimmerings of your true function in the world, or why you are here” (W-37.1:1).

 Exercise: As many as possible (suggestion: every hour on the hour), for no more than one or two minutes.

 - Tell yourself, “I am the light of the world.
 That is my only function.
 That is why I am here.”

 - Then think about these statements.
 Let related thoughts come.
 If you can, close your eyes for this.
 If your mind wanders (rather, when it wanders), repeat the idea.
 This is the same kind of practice that you did in Lesson 50 and throughout Review 1.
 By actively thinking about the idea, you make it your own.